McCauley, Edmonton: 101 Street Commercial Corridor

 Located in the SW area of McCauley near key landmarks such as Epcor Tower, Rogers Place and Royal Alberta Museum – this district will be host to new development which will connect McCauley to Downtown.

 "The Edmontonian" is a proposed 278 m high residential tower located at 10525-101 Street.
 At this height, it will be tallest structure in the city.

 Pacific Rim Mall is a redevelopment proposal to renovate the existing mall and to build two towers (30 and 40 stories) located at 98 Street and 105 Avenue.

 Historic buildings

 McCauley is currently host to 7 official City of Edmonton sites designated as Municipal Historic Resources.
 These resources are legally protected by bylaws from demolition and inappropriate alterations − these resources are also eligible to receive municipal assistance.
 McCauley is only exceed by Downtown in terms of number of sites on the registry.

 Education

 There are two schools in the neighbourhood, McCauley Public School (Edmonton Public Schools) and Sacred Heart Catholic School (Edmonton Catholic School District).
 Both are no longer fully functional schools and closed due to low student enrollment.
-However, both continue on with limited programs to support the community.
+However, both continue on with limited community-service programs.